 We base our methods on manifold-valued Bézier curves.
 Being generalized polynomial curves, they are constructed via the generalized de Casteljau algorithm from control points; these are elements of the manifold whose number determines the degree of the curve.
 Several such segments can be easily joined to a differentiable spline.

-In (Hanik et al. 2020) we introduce a novel approach for nonlinear regression on manifolds based on intrinsic Bézier splines.
-Moreover, we apply our method to distal femora (upper knee bone) and mitral valve data.
+Receiving an award at MICCAI 2020 for the work, we introduce a novel approach for nonlinear regression on manifolds based on intrinsic Bézier splines in .
+Therein, we apply our method to distal femora (upper knee bone) and mitral valve data.
 Discrete samples of the reconstructed shape trajectories are displayed in the first picture on this website and the one below.